AhmadZafarani/corona-final-project/README.md

 4. and finally type this command to start the project : **'./getter.sh'**
 5. open new terminal and run the python program to get the analyzing reports

+you can see logs of each time 'reader.c' executed (every one minute), in a file created beside the project: 'report.log'